Geva Mentor: Collingwood Magpies

-Since 2019, Mentor has played for Collingwood Magpies in Suncorp Super Netball.
+Since 2019, Mentor has played for Collingwood Magpies in Super Netball.
 She was named Magpies co-captain ahead of the 2019 season, alongside Madi Robinson.
 In both 2019 and 2020, Mentor was awarded the Magpies' best and fairest award.
-In 2020, Mentor was named as the goalkeeper in the Suncorp Super Netball Team of the Year for a third time.
-Mentor made her 200th ANZ Championship/Suncorp Super Netball appearance in the 2021 Round 10 match against Giants Netball.
+In 2020, Mentor was named as the goalkeeper in the Super Netball Team of the Year for a third time.
+Mentor made her 200th ANZ Championship/Super Netball appearance in the 2021 Round 10 match against Giants Netball.